AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/in-app-messages/creating-in-app-messages/add-in-app-message-images.md

    >[!NOTE]
    >
    >For tap actions for images, buttons, or backgrounds, you can set up different actions for Apple and Android platforms.
 For example, deep links are handled differently for Apple and Android.
-If your message is going only to one platform or the other, leave the other one in the default setting or select **None**.
+If your message is going only to one platform or the other, leave the other one in the default setting or select **[!UICONTROL None]**.

 Great work!
 Now, it's time to [create the text for your in-app message](/help/marketo/product-docs/mobile-marketing/in-app-messages/creating-in-app-messages/create-in-app-message-text.md).